connor-makowski/django_sockets/README.md

             path("ws/", SocketServer.as_asgi),
         ]))
     ```
-6. Modify your `asgi.py` file to use the `django_sockets` `ProtocolTypeRouter` and add your app to your websocket routes:
+6. Modify your `asgi.py` file:
+    - Use the `django_sockets` `ProtocolTypeRouter`
+    - Based on the protocol type, return the appropriate ASGI application.

     `myapp/asgi.py`
     ```py
     import os